pankajproject99/pluralproject/README.md

 					Now we need to include it to our project and build processes so styles are applied

 					Check in Chrome Developer Tools --> Click on Element with Arrow --> Styles(will show bootstrap.min.css
+	11. Setup AuthorQuiz
+			Rename App.js to AuthorQuiz.js or Add